Al0den/notion.nvim/README.md

         editKey = "e",
         openNotion = "o"
     },
-    notifications = false -- Would recommend using that, spits out errors right now }
+    notifications = true
+}
 ```

 It can of course be overwritten.
-If you want to manually handle data update, `:NotionUpdate` or `require"notion".update()`.
+If you want to manually handle data update, `:NotionUpdate` or `require"notion".update({})`.
 Those commands aren't meant to return anything apart errors, you'll need to call `require"notion".raw()` to get the new data, after it has been updated (asynchronous)

 ## Customisation